Skinning maps are finite-to-one: Introduction

 where $\bdy_0M$ is the union of the non-torus boundary components and $\bar{\bdy_0M}$ denotes the boundary with the opposite orientation.
 The problem of finding a hyperbolic structure on a related closed manifold is solved by showing that the composition of $\sigma_M$ with a certain isometry $\tau : \T(\bar{\bdy_0M}) \to \T(\bdy_0M)$ has a fixed point.

-Thurston's original approach to the fixed point problem used an extension of the skinning map to a compactification of $\T(\bdy_0M)$.
+Thurston's original approach to the fixed point problem involved extending the skinning map of an acylindrical manifold to a continuous map $\Hat{\sigma}_M : \AH(M) \to \T(\bar{\bdy_0M})$ defined on the compact space $\AH(M)$ of hyperbolic structures on $M$.
 (A proof of this Bounded Image Theorem can be found in \cite[Sec.~9]{kent:skinning}.)
 McMullen provided an alternate approach based on an analytic study of the differential of the skinning map \cite{mcmullen:theta} \cite{mcmullen:iteration}.
 In each case there are additional complications when $M$ has essential cylinders.

 More recently, Kent studied the diameter of the image of the skinning map (in cases when it is finite), producing examples where this diameter is arbitrarily large or small and relating the diameter to hyperbolic volume and the depth of an embedded collar around the boundary \cite{kent:skinning}.
 However, beyond the contraction and boundedness properties used to solve the fixed point problem---and the result of Kent and the author that skinning maps are never constant \cite{dumas-kent:slicing}---little is known about skinning maps in general.